jaspergrunion/JavaTraining/README.md

 - config.properties: File to hold parameters that control how the program is run

 Overview
-- Java from the command line
 - Quick tour of Intellij IDEA
+- Hello World
+- Command line arguments
 - Primitive data types
 - Operators and math
 - Strings